No-Cash-7970/duckySigner/docs/decisions/20240217-open-source-under-gnu-agpl3.md

 ## Context and Problem Statement

-Need to choose a license to permit the copying, distributing and modifying the code.
+Need to choose a license to permit the copying, distribution and modification of the code.

 ## Decision Drivers

-- Permits copying, distributing and modifying the code.
+- The license needs to permit copying, distributing and modifying the code
 - [Integrating KMD code](20240217-integrate-kmd-wallet-management-code.md) requires the project code to be licensed under AGPL v3.0 without a commercial license from Algorand Technologies

 ## Considered Options